sunomura/commercialization-public/customize/enterprise/find-the-application-user-model-id-of-an-installed-app.md

 ---
 title: Find the Application User Model ID of an installed app
-description: In order to use assigned access with Mobile Device Management (MDM), you must know the Application User Model ID (AUMID) of Windows Store apps installed on a device.
+description: In order to use assigned access with Mobile Device Management (MDM), you must know the Application User Model ID (AUMID) of Microsoft Store apps installed on a device.
 You can find the AUMID by either using Windows PowerShell or querying the registry.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'